spectrocloud/librarium/content/docs/04-clusters/03-edge/09-site-deployment/04-stage.md

 # Overview

-In this phase, edge host devices are prepared for installation.
-Your edge host installer, common edge host configuration and content bundles are copied over the hard drive of the edge hosts.
-Edge hosts can be shipped to the sites for isntallation after this setp
+In this step, you will prepare the Edge host for installation.
+You will copy the following items to the storage device of the Edge host.
+- The Edge host installer image

+- The Edge Installer user-data

+- Content bundles

+You can ship your Edge hosts after you complete this step.
+Use the following steps to prepare your Edge host for installation.

 <br />